Siege of Multan (1848–1849)

-The siege of Multan began on 19 April 1848 and lasted until 22 January 1849, and saw fighting around Multan (in present-day Pakistan) between the British East India Company and the Sikh Empire.
+The siege of Multan began on 19 April 1848 and lasted until 22 January 1849, and saw fighting around Multan (in present-day Punjab, Pakistan) between the British East India Company and the Sikh Empire.
 It began with a rebellion against a ruler imposed by the East India Company, which precipitated the Second Anglo-Sikh War, and ended when the last defenders of the city surrendered to British forces.

 Background

 Multan had been captured and incorporated into the Sikh Empire of Ranjit Singh in 1818.
 In 1845, although the population was almost half Muslim, it was ruled by a Hindu vassal, Dewan Mulraj.
 In that year, the First Anglo-Sikh War broke out, and was won by the British East India Company.
 There was an uneasy peace for three years, during which Mulraj attempted to maintain practical independence while being nominally subject to the East India Company.

 In 1848, Multan had a population of 80,000.
 It was the centre of trade for a wide region, and was renowned for its wealth.
 There were large stores of spices, silks and valuables.
 Early in 1848, the newly appointed Commissioner in the Punjab, Sir Frederick Currie, demanded that Mulraj pay duties and taxes previously paid to the central Durbar of the Sikh Empire and now in arrears.
 Mulraj attempted to forestall a complete annexation of Multan by abdicating in favour of his son.
 Currie nevertheless decided to impose a compliant Sikh ruler, Sardar Khan Singh, who was to be accompanied by a British Political Agent, Patrick Vans Agnew.